 It’s also nice for guests to have a light if they need get up in the night in an unfamiliar place.
 Many people also like to read in bed or surf their phone and it’s nice to have a light you can turn off without getting out of bed.

 Lamps don’t have to be expensive.
 See this post about how to find deals on lamps.
 It isn’t necessary that the lamps be a matching set.

 4.)
 Charging Station And WIFI Code

 My mother in law stays with us very often and she has many devices that need to charge at night.
 She needs to charge her computer, phone, watch… These days we can’t live without fully charged devices and internet speed so we can stream.

 It doesn’t have to be fancy, but I recommend a power strip that is accessible and a card with the WIFI code next to the bed.

 5.)
 Add a Robe to your guest bedroom

 I have a good friend that always hangs two clean robes in the guest room.
 I never travel with a robe, but I LOVE to wear one on vacation.
 It makes me feel like I’m at a spa.
 Robes really add that extra touch of hospitality.

 I hate to sound like a broken record, but buy white robes.
 There is a reason why hotels do this.
 They can be cleaned no matter what gets on them.
 There are inexpensive white robes on Amazon for only $17.

-7.)
-New Soap and Small Toiletries
+7.) provide Guests with New Soap and Small Toiletries

 This is really outside the bedroom, but it can make you feel very welcome if your host has provided the basic necessities in case you forgot toothpaste or shampoo.
 These can even be freebies from your own travels.